mikeerickson/nptemplating-docs/docs/templating-examples/simple.md

 ---

 # Simple
 In the simplest form, a template will  have some content (information below the template separator line).
-In this example, the template simply uses the `user.first` object in `_configuration` note
+In this example, the template simply uses the `user.first` _TODO:Update object in np.Templating Settings (NotePlan -> Preferences -> Plugins -> Settings)

 ## Configuration